-Giants' Posey 'doing good' after struck in head by pitch
+Giants' Posey 'doing fine' after hit in head by pitch

 Walker (1-1) was booed at the conclusion of the inning, when he came up to bat and at every other opportunity by the AT&T Park sellout crowd of 42,129.
 Home run king Barry Bonds was among those in attendance.

+''I was a little bit shaken up after hitting Posey in the head,'' Walker said. ''It's always a little scary and I never want to do that.''

-Matt Moore (1-1) struck out five in eight impressive innings.
+Matt Moore (1-1) struck out five in eight impressive innings for the Giants.
+He worried about his catcher.

+''Talking to him after he was like, 'I feel fine,''' Moore said. ''I checked on him a couple times throughout the game and he said it was staying the same.
+It's definitely nice to know that he's doing well so far.''

 The Giants scored three runs in the fourth on a trio of successive plays at the plate.
 Brandon Crawford doubled, then one out later Joe Panik and Jarrett Parker drew consecutive walks.
 Walker fielded Moore's chopper midway up the first-base line and fired wildly to home, allowing Crawford and Panik to score.
-Catcher Jeff Mathis retrieved the ball and also made an errant toss well past the plate.
+Arizona catcher Jeff Mathis retrieved the ball and also made an errant toss well past the plate.
 First baseman Paul Goldschmidt got the ball in nearly the same place where Walker had been, and his throw back home was too late as Parker slid across safely.
 Two errors were charged.

 Crawford added a sacrifice fly in the seventh after Hunter Pence doubled to start the inning.